 Note: Your success in this class is extremely important to me.
 Please contact me if you have difficulty meeting the requirements of the class, and together we can develop a plan to help you meet the standards as set forth in the course objectives.

-EBA phone: (706) 554-4479 Personal phone: (706) 871-7091 EBA email: kreeves@burkeacademy.org Personal email: karenreeves51@gmail.com reeveshistorypage.weebly.com Personal webpage:
+kreeves@burkeacademy.org

-Instructor: Karen H. Reeves Student Signature Date Parent/Guardian Signature
+Personal email: Personal webpage: karenreeves51@gmail.com reeveshistorypage.weebly.com Instructor: Karen H .
+Reeves Student Signature - Date Parent/Guardian Signature